FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

   ![null](images/home/single_id_page_1.png)
   *Figure 1: Single ID Resolver (First Look)*

-To use the `Single ID Resolver`, select the source of your input ID from the dropdown menu on the left; enter the ID number in the field on the right; and select `Go`.
+To use the `Single ID Resolver`, select the source of your input ID from the dropdown menu on the left; enter the ID number (only, without prefix) in the field on the right; and select `Go`.
 You can test what happens if you select 'Inscriptions of Sicily' on the left and input `000003` on the right.

   ![null](images/home/single_id_page_2.png)
   *Figure 2: Single ID Resolver after fetching the IDs*